UDPN/BN-Sandbox-selfservice-public/README.md

 *Step 2: (Optional) Production and quasi production configuration (in file BN-Sandbox-selfservice-public/docker-compose/.env)

+**Below is partial content in file BN-Sandbox-selfservice-public/docker-compose/.env for your reference only, please comment/uncomment the correspondig part in in file directly instead of copy/paste below content.**

 ```
+Note: please don't copy/paste below content directly

 The default is sandbox production configuration
 #################################
 #------sandbox config